 Many bras come with more narrow bands.
 These narrow bands can cause bulging and digging into sides, especially for women who have a fuller figure or larger breasts.
 A bra with a wider band is almost always more ideal in this situation.
 These types of bras are referred to as side supporting bras, and we carry a wide arrangement of them here at Hourglass Lingerie!

 Side supporting bras help creates a beautiful smooth silhouette and reduce painful side indentations.
 They also will help take pressure off of your shoulders by redistributing the weight of your breast more evenly throughout the band.
-So overall, side supporting bras are incredibly helpful!
-Our favorite side supporting bra at Hourglass Lingerie is the Elomi Cate EL4030 Hazel Underwire Full Coverage Bra.
+If you would like to learn more about side supporting bras, check out our page What is a Side Support Bra? for more information.
+Our favorite side supporting bras at Hourglass Lingerie is the Elomi Cate EL4030 Hazel Underwire Full Coverage Bra and the Anita Rosa Faia Fleur 5653 Cherry Underwire Side Support Bra.